VectorWorkshopBaoErJie/nimDocTranslate/TranslationLibrary/manual_5.md

    The call is optimistically assumed to have no effect.
    Rule 2 compensates for this case.
-2. Every expression `e` of some proc type within a call that is passed to parameter marked as `.effectsOf` is assumed to be called indirectly and thus its raises list is added to `p`'s raises list.
+2. Every expression `e` of some proc type within a call that is passed to parameter marked as `.effectsOf` of proc `p` is assumed to be called indirectly and thus its raises list is added to `p`'s raises list.
 3. Every call to a proc `q` which has an unknown body (due to a forward declaration) is assumed to